 b.
 Thirty-seven percent of children with only minimal hearing loss fail at least one grade.

 c.
-The ear continues to hear sounds even while you sleep, which means you can get damage your hearing even while sleeping.
+The ear continues to hear sounds even while you sleep.
+This means you can get your hearing damaged even while you sleep.

 d.
 Everyday sounds can damage your hearing such as hair dryers, food processors, blenders, traffic or subway noise, or tools or equipment such as leaf blowers and lawn mowers.

 e.
-One in five children ages 12-19 years have hearing damage that is likely caused by excessive noise exposure.
+One in five children ages 12-19 years have hearing damage that is caused by too much noise exposure.

 3. *How loud is too loud?
 Match the noises at the top with the category below.
 An answer Key is provided on page seven. https://www.audiology.org/consumers-and-patients/children-and-hearing-loss/turn-it-to-the-left/